 There are opportunities for practice-based training and academic study leading to a higher degree.
 If you're already working in a guidance capacity, either paid or voluntary, you can study for NVQs in Advice and Guidance at levels 3 and 4.
 These are competency-based qualifications, linked to your ability to perform a range of tasks connected with your work.

 Some organisations will consider candidates without a guidance qualification and enable them to take up study while working.

 It can be helpful to have a background in interviewing, human resources or customer service.

 Continuing professional development (CPD) takes many forms including short courses, conferences, visits and work shadowing.
-It is an important aspect of guidance work, and practitioners are expected to be reflective, constantly evaluating and developing their work.
+CPD is an important aspect of guidance work, and practitioners are expected to be reflective, constantly evaluating and developing their work.
 Systems of supervision and peer review are becoming more structured.

-It is expected that guidance workers keep up to date with government policy and labour market trends through their own research.
+It's expected that guidance workers keep up to date with government policy and labour market trends through their own research.